 my favorite month of the year as long as I can remember.
-When I was a child, growing up on the West Coast, October signified the beginning of fall.
-It was when the leaves changed, when one would first notice a nip in the air.
+When I was a child, growing up on the West Coast if the United States, October signified the beginning of fall.
+It was when the leaves changed and when one would first notice a nip in the air.
 Summer was replaced with fall, and winter was around the corner.
 And of course, October was the month of Halloween.

 October always seemed to be about possibility.
 With the various markers of transition and change, it felt like new possibilities were on the horizon.
 Things might be different, and they might be so in exciting ways.
 Maybe that is what I most miss today.
 That buzz in the air I recall from the Octobers of my youth is something I have not been able to re-capture.

 This post originally appeared on Atheist Revolution in 2009.
 It was edited in 2018 to fix broken links and correct typos.